Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 We will now create our a character that can shoot bullets and break those meteors that we have placed.
 Create a new folder in the _FileSystem_ called _objects_.
-Our player will indeed be a node, the player node will have some behaviour attached to it that will allow it to be controlled by us.
-We will save the player and behaviour as a separate scene inside of the objects folder.
+Our player will indeed be a node, the player node will have some behavior attached to it that will allow it to be controlled by us.
+We will save the player and behavior as a separate scene inside of the objects folder.
 It is worth noting that scenes are nodes that are saved into the file system.

 At the top left menu of the editor window, click `Scenes->New Scene`.
 A new